Player's Guide Index

 - The story of the Contract (episodic and self-contained)

 - The story of the Harbinger (often a mystery, told in pieces over a series of Contracts)

-- The story of the World (The World is not static, and is itself a character.
+- The story of the Setting (The Setting is not static, and is itself a character.
 How do the events of the Contracts and the actions of the Contractors change it?)